-Questioner: It’s been four months that my dear husband is in coma in hospital, after falling on his head; four months that I’m taking care of him and my children and my self; four months since my eyes and my heart opened like they never opened before.
-And I am in a big enormous grace and wisdom that came inside of me and an enormous pain and fear next to it, of losing and loss.
-And understanding that nothing will be the same anymore, and I cannot know what will happen next.
+Q: It’s been four months that my dear husband is in coma in hospital, four months that I’m taking care of him and my children, and my self, four months since my eyes and my heart opened like they never opened before.
+I am in a big, enormous grace and wisdom that came inside of me and in enormous pain and fear next to it, of losing and loss.
 It’s like two realities.
-One is very high and amazing, amazing, pure love, especially when I’m next to Alon , holding his hand, looking in his eyes, connecting to his being like I never been before.
-And there’s another reality of being a mother for two little children who are missing their father a lot, and to become a new mother to them and a new person in this.
+One is very high and amazing, pure love, holding his hand, looking in his eyes, connecting to his being like I’ve never been before.
+And there’s another reality of being a mother of two little children who are missing their father a lot, and to become a new mother to them and a new person in this.

 John: First, it’s not that they’re missing their father a lot.
 First, it’s that there’s a lot with their father that they’re not seeing, that you are seeing.
-You are their mother, seeing what they’re not seeing.
-And you’re able to give that to them without using that to console how they’re feeling.
+You are their mother, seeing what they’re not seeing, and you’re able to give that to them without using that to console how they’re feeling.
 It isn’t to make them feel better.
 It isn’t to make up for losing their father.
-It’s that you bring them right into your seeing, so that they are then in a deeper level of reality in their relationship with their father, instead of just affected in their self, that no longer has what they’re used to.
+It’s just that you bring them right into your seeing, so that they are then in a deeper level of reality in their relationship with their father, instead of just affected in their self that no longer has what they’re used to.

-Q: That’s amazing.
-That’s amazing, what you’re saying now.
-And it’s there, almost most of the time.
-It’s really hard job sometime to handle everything in the physical world, being so tired of driving and doing this and doing that and being patient and holding this picture…
+Q: That’s amazing, what you’re saying now.
+It’s there, most of the time.
+It’s a really hard job sometimes to handle everything in the physical world, being so tired of driving, doing this and doing that, and being patient and holding this picture.

 John: You’re holding way too much.